Western African Ebola epidemic: Virology

 In January 2015, the media stated researchers in Guinea had reported mutations in the virus samples that they were looking at.
-According to them, "we've now seen several cases that don't have any symptoms at all, asymptomatic cases.
+According to them, "We've now seen several cases that don't have any symptoms at all, asymptomatic cases.
 These people may be the people who can spread the virus better, but we still don't know that yet.
 A virus can change itself to [become] less deadly, but more contagious and that's something we are afraid of."
 A 2015 study suggested that accelerating the rate of mutation of the Ebola virus could make the virus less capable of infecting humans.
 In this animal study, the virus became practically non-viable, consequently increasing survival.

 Transmission

 Animal to human transmission

 The initial infection is believed to occur after an Ebola virus is transmitted to a human by contact with an infected animal's body fluids.
-Evidence strongly implicates bats as the reservoir hosts for ebolaviruses (however, despite considerable research, infectious ebolaviruses have never been recovered from bats).
+Evidence strongly implicates bats as the reservoir hosts.

-Bats drop partially eaten fruit and pulp, then land mammals such as gorillas and duikers feed on this fallen fruit.
+Bats drop partially eaten fruit and pulp, and then land mammals feed on this fallen fruit.
 This chain of events forms a possible indirect means of transmission from the natural host to animal populations.
-As primates in the area were not found to be infected and fruit bats do not live near the location of the initial zoonotic transmission event in Meliandou, Guinea, it is suspected that the index case occurred after a child had contact with an insectivorous bat from a colony of Angolan free-tailed bats near the village.
+As primates in the area were not found to be infected and fruit bats do not live near the location of the initial zoonotic transmission event in Meliandou, Guinea, it is suspected that the index case occurred after a child had contact with an insectivorous bat from a colony near the village.

-On 12 January, the journal Nature reported that the virus emergence could be found by studying how bush-meat hunters interacted with the ecosystem.
-The continent of Africa has experienced deforestation in several areas or regions; this may contribute to recent outbreaks, including this epidemic, as initial cases have been in the proximity of deforested lands where fruit-eating bats natural habitat may be affected, though 100% evidence does not as yet exist.
+The continent of Africa has experienced deforestation in several areas or regions; this may contribute to recent outbreaks, including this epidemic, as initial cases have been in the proximity of deforested lands where fruit-eating bats' natural habitat may be affected, though 100% of evidence does not as yet exist.